 Spend the day studying at this cute tea shop.
-You can find a seat at a table or at the bar top and enjoy a cup of tea or one of Cup & Kettle's fresh made treats.
+You can find a seat at a table or the bar top and enjoy a cup of tea or one of Cup & Kettle's fresh-made treats.

 Soma is one of those cool coffeehouses you see in the movies.
 Enjoy a delicious cup o' joe in this chill, cozy coffee shop any day, anytime.

 Also known as "International Restaurant Row," 4th Street is the place for all your ethnic food cravings.
 Down this street, you can find anything from Thai to Tibetan, Korean to Turkish.
 It should be on the top of your B-Town bucket list to try every restaurant on this iconic, tree-lined street.

 RELATED: A WORLD OF FOOD

 On your tour, you may have seen or heard about the number of cultural centers at IU.
 The university emphasizes diversity, culture, and inclusion, and it's no different for the rest of Bloomington.
 There are six cultural centers and a dozen other organizations that represent different ethnicities and cultures.
 The Tibetan Mongolian Buddhist Cultural Center is located just south of town and is a perfect place to learn but also to meditate.